rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 Let’s **try** to Hack our pipeline!

-For this, let’s think that some rogue user / hacker gained intel about where is the source code, introducing some CVEs that he can exploit to gain access to our systems.
+For this, let’s think that some rogue user / hacker gained intel about where the source code is, introducing some CVEs that they can exploit to gain access to our systems.

-If we have not implemented a proper Sign and Verify steps in our pipelines and within our K8s / OCP clusters for our container images, the Hacker can generate a rogue container image using the modified source code (or using a rogue Dockerfile/Containerfile) with some backdoor simulating that is our legit application, with the exact same name as is deployed, introducing risks that can be fatal for our supply chain security.
+If we have not implemented proper Sign and Verify steps in our pipelines and within our K8s / OCP clusters for our container images, the hacker can generate a rogue container image using the modified source code (or using a rogue Dockerfile/Containerfile) with some backdoor simulating our legit application, with the exact same name as the deployed one, introducing risks that can be fatal for our supply chain security.

 How to fix this?

 Let’s see the power of Signing and Verifying container images using StackRox / ACS and Sigstore!

-* Run the pipeline for build the image and push to the Quay registry, but this time without sign with cosign private key:
+* Run the pipeline to build the image and push it to the Quay registry, but this time without signing with the cosign private key:

 ```bash
 kubectl create -f run/unsigned-images-pipelinerun.yaml
 ```

-* The pipeline will fail because ACS/StackRox through the roxtctl image check task will detect that an unsigned image is built during the process and will be used for the app k8s deployment:
+* The pipeline will fail because ACS/StackRox through the roxctl image check task will detect that an unsigned image was built during the process and would be used for the app k8s deployment:

 [![](/images/sign-acs16.png "sign-acs16.png")]({{site.url}}/images/sign-acs16.png)